-I grew up with a father who planted a garden every summer/ He prepared the soil and sowed the seed.
+I grew up with a father who planted a garden every summer.
+He prepared the soil and sowed the seed.
 Then came the weeding and watering and before long, -- beans and beets, carrots and tomatoes!
-Dad didn't use poisonous pesticides in his garden because he cared about the long term results of his land use, he wanted to protect the soil and the underground water supply, the birds and the bees.
-His mission after he retired was "living simply".
-Sometimes it seems to me as if the world has gone crazy with exploitation of natural resources.
-And we seem insatiable in our wanting.
+Dad never used poisonous pesticides in his garden because he cared about the long term results of his land use, he wanted to protect the soil and the underground water supply, the birds and the bees.
 Jesus talked about gardening in an analogy comparing gardening to "sowing God's Word in our hearts".
-In fact Jesus said the Word was like "good seed" sown in the earth.
+Jesus said the Word was like "good seed" sown in the earth.
 What you "sow" is what your harvest will be.
-We are called to love other people in God's way and to give our lives away, helping when we can and sharing God's love and truth.
-Sharing inklings of God in your everyday conversation plants seeds of hope, Share it on Facebook and in your texting.
-An occasional card or note that you can hold in your hand shows such love.
+We are called to love other people as God loves, helping when we can and sharing God's love and truth.
+Sharing inklings of God in your everyday conversation plants seeds of HOPE.
+An occasional card or note that you can hold in your hand shows love.
 Send a postcard to a kid who is struggling.
 Support children in poverty.
-Celebrate the good in life.
-My cousin and her husband celebrated 50 years of marriage in their church with a renewal of vows.
-Her 50 years of marriage have been a witness to what married life can be.
+Celebrate what's good in life.
 My son just came home from the funeral of a dear old uncle who was married for 70 years!
 Imagine!
-May God give increased spiritual vigor and commitment to people young and old.
+May God give increasing spiritual vigor and commitment to people young and old.
 Let us be "repairers of the breach" as it says in Isaiah 58.
-And goodness knows we have huge breaches here in US.
 Let's be among the peace makers.